Least action principles for incompressible flows and geodesics between shapes: Geodesics and incompressible fluid flow

-\begin{remark} For later reference, we note that $\ddot a_j>0$ for all $t$, due to \eqref{ed:dotb} and \eqref{ed:beta}. \end{remark} \begin{remark} Given any two points on the surface described by the constraint \eqref{ed:c}, there exists a constant-speed geodesic connecting them.
+\begin{remark} For later reference, we note that $\ddot a_j\ge 0$ for all $t$, due to \eqref{ed:dotb} and \eqref{ed:beta}. \end{remark} \begin{remark} Given any two points on the surface described by the constraint \eqref{ed:c}, there exists a constant-speed geodesic connecting them.
 This fact is a straightforward consequence of the Hopf-Rinow theorem on geodesic completeness~\cite[Theorem 1.7.1]{Jost}, because all closed and bounded subsets on the surface are compact. \end{remark} \begin{remark} The Euclidean metric on the hyperboloid-like surface arises, in fact, as the metric induced by the Wasserstein distance \cite[Chap.
-15]{Villani09}, because, given any dilational flow satisfying \eqref{ed:flowX} with $a_1\cdots a_d=r^d$,
+15]{Villani09}, because, given any incompressible path $t\mapsto X(\cdot,t)$ of dilations, satisfying \eqref{ed:flowX} for some smooth $\alpha(t)$ and with $a_1\cdots a_d=r^d$,

 where $\omega_d=|B(0,1)|$ is the volume of the unit ball in $\R^d$.
 For a geodesic, this expression is constant for $t\in[0,1]$ and equals the action ${\mathcal A}_a$ in \eqref{d:calA} for the ellipsoidal Euler droplet. \end{remark}